bitcraze/bitcraze-website/readme.md

 # The Bitcraze website [![Build Status](https://api.travis-ci.org/bitcraze/bitcraze-website.svg)](https://travis-ci.org/bitcraze/bitcraze-website)

-This is the source code for the Bitcraze website.
+This is the source code for the "Bitcraze" website.

 ## Quick start